DEEP-PolyU/KAEL_WSDM23/README.md

 ## Reference in BibTex:
-@inproceedings{dong2023active,
+@inproceedings{dong2023active,<br>
-Title={Active ensemble learning for knowledge graph error detection}, Author={Dong, Junnan and Zhang, Qinggang and Huang, Xiao and Tan, Qiaoyu and Zha, Daochen and Zihao, Zhao}, Booktitle={Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining}, Year={2023}}
+Title={Active ensemble learning for knowledge graph error detection},<br>
+Author={Dong, Junnan and Zhang, Qinggang and Huang, Xiao and Tan, Qiaoyu and Zha, Daochen and Zihao, Zhao},<br>
+Booktitle={Proceedings of the Sixteenth ACM International Conference on Web Search and Data Mining},<br>
+Year={2023}}